-Over the last two years, we analyzed our attendee data and found out that our event attendance dropped almost 10%.
+Over the last two years, we analyzed our attendee data and found that our event attendance dropped by almost 10%.
 Furthermore, we discovered that the retention rate of our clients also decreased.
-When we had to plan the next event, my team and I knew that we have to get our attendance levels back up in order for the events to stay successful.
+When we had to plan the next event, my team and I knew that we had to get our attendance levels back up in order for the events to stay successful.
 The goal was to get our networking event popular and recurring again.

 I had an idea why the attendance levels dropped but to get more information, I interviewed several sales consultants as well.
 The main feedback was that we should focus more on attracting new clients through social media channels.
 I communicated this with our marketing team, and we decided to also reach out to our client base and ask them what they would like to see on our future events.
 This led to interesting new insights on topics and speakers that we could invite, plus we also received input on how to improve networking possibilities during our events.
 Based on our research and feedback, I created a new plan of action to market our events through our social media channels to increase exposure.

-After launching our marketing campaign, we immediately gained traction online, which led to an increase in advance registrations.
+After launching our marketing campaign, we immediately gained online traction, leading to an increase in advance registrations.
 For that specific event, we saw a total increase in attendance of 20% in comparison to the previous year.
 An online survey showed that the attendees were happy with how the way the new event was structured, and 80% of respondents said that it would be likely that they would recommend our events within their network.

-My approach to increase the attendance at our events did not go unnoticed.
+My approach to increasing attendance at our events did not go unnoticed.
 I was asked by my department director to make a presentation about how I tackled this problem and present this to the board.’

 Why this is a strong answer:

-- This example shows that you’re able to identify issues and that you understand your responsibility to address them.
+- This example shows that you can identify issues and understand your responsibility to address them.

 - The provided example is related but also relevant to the workplace.
 It’s also concise, which is perfect.